hurbcom/challenge-bravo/hurb/README.md

             - `Here's your free API key: <20characterkeyhere>`
         - When editing the url for challenge test, add the argument _&key=\<keystringyoujustgot\>_
     - Done as suggested, there should be no issues, at least for single requests.
-    - I coded the stress test and kept it in the internal test file but disabled it from the test flow.
-Luckily I made enough tests to give me confidence it is working properly.
+    - I coded the stress test and kept it in the internal test file but limited to a single request.